Divya-DS-DA/Pizza_Runner_SQL/README.md

 # Pizza-Runner-Project
-A small project done in MySQL
+A small project done in SQL_capstone

 I have created a schema to replicate data from pizza delivery shop.
 Data consists of seven tables; customer_orders, pizza_names,